rock-planning/planning-templ/README.md

   --min_solutions arg   Minimum number of solutions (optional)
 ```

-The default configuration can be found under: test/data/configuration/default-configuration.xml
+The default configuration can be found under:
+test/data/configuration/default-configuration.xml, further
+details can be found [here](doc/configuration.md).
 Solution analysis allows to recompute the cost analysis that is performed for
 each solution: